PhilippeSimier/SenseHat/Projects/Readme.md

-# pixelBlink

-# Description
+# Project Folder

-**pixelBlink** is an application that blinks 1 pixel of the SensHat's 64 pixels with a random color
+**pixelBlink** is an application that blinks 1 pixel of the SenseHat's 64 pixels with a random color **digitalClock** is an application that displays the complete time in hour and minute format on the SenseHat display matrix

+The **MeasurementDatabase** folder contains the **measureToDB** application which takes all the measurements of the SenseHat and records them in a mySQL database table.
+The **SparkelContainer** folder contains the **SparkelContainer** application which runs 64 individual executable containers of the **pixelBlink** application located in this folder.

 **Compilation** : pixelBlink and digitalClock applications
 ```bash